What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Background

 \subsection{Visual Instruction Collections}

-To get a sense of what are good visual instructions, we start by reviewing and categorizing existing visual instruction collections.
-Basically speaking, visual instructions are constructed by targeting on some specific task, and endowed with different considerations (\eg, diversity and complexity).
-Thus, we discuss prior efforts in two major aspects, namely task type and instruction characteristics.
+To get a sense of what constitutes good visual instructions, we review and categorize existing collections in Table~\ref{tab:intro}.
+Broadly, visual instructions are crafted to address specific tasks and incorporate various considerations (\eg diversity and complexity).
+Thus, we discuss prior efforts in two major aspects: task types and instruction characteristics.